raydred/chrome-fix-for-odd-user32-dll-error-win11/README.md

 - Googled solutions
 - Tried a bunch of solutions
-- uninstalled a hyberbolic amount of times
+- uninstalled chrome a hyberbolic amount of times
-- reinstalled a hyberbolic amount of times
+- reinstalled chrome a hyberbolic amount of times
 - Event log research
 - Tried a bunch more solutions
-- uninstalled a hyberbolic amount of times, again
+- uninstalled chrome a hyberbolic amount of times, again
-- reinstalled a hyberbolic amount of times, again
+- reinstalled chrome a hyberbolic amount of times, again
 - gave up
 - got back in!
 - decided to fix it.